 A basic installation

-- 1.You add code that sends messages to Engage with event data.
+Start by adding the code that sends messages to Engage with event data.
 This is data that holds information about whats going on on your website.
-It can be when a customer adds a product to cart or when a purchase is made.
+It can be when a customer adds a product to cart, when a purchase is made, when a customer signs up for a subscription or when a visitor looks at the pricing page.
 You can collect any data this way, but we have defined some information Engage requires to run well.

 This guide will walk you through installing and setting up Engage.
 A basic installation is typically completed within 30-45 minutes.